 - Continue effective pursue response working with partners - Develop focus on county lines/ exploitation of children in line with child exploitation strategy - Disrupt organised crime

-It was noted that governance design emphasised the need for true partnership working so that no one organisation had responsible for all the delivery.
+It was noted that governance design emphasised true partnership working so that no one organisation had responsibility for all of the delivery.
 The responsible partners were noted.

 In discussion, the following points were raised:-